Overwhelmed by the choices of coding language and don’t know where to start? Check our list of coding languages and give one of them a try!

 Did you know that the first computer programmer was a woman?
 Ada Lovelace, an English mathematician, is often credited as the first computer programmer for her work on Charles Babbage's early mechanical general-purpose computer, the Analytical Engine.

 Learning to code is an exciting journey that can open up a world of opportunities.
 By choosing the best coding language to learn, whether it's Scratch or JavaScript, you're setting the foundation for success.
 Encourage your child, student, or yourself to start coding today and watch as creativity and problem-solving skills flourish.
+As digital transformation continues to reshape industries, those who can code will be better equipped to navigate and succeed in the digital landscape.

 Practice your coding skills with Kano.
 Check out some coding challenges here!